Nearly query-optimal classical shadow estimation of unitary channels: Protocol for CSEU

 \end{theorem}

-The proof of \tref{thm:jointUpperBound} is left in Appendix~\ref{sec:ProofThm1}.
+\tref{thm:jointUpperBound} is a simplified version of \tref{thm:UpperBoundFormal} in Appendix~\ref{sec:ProofThm1}.
 Note that the query complexity is closely related to the value of $s$; see Fig.~\ref{fig:QueryCompl} for an illustration.
 In particular, when $s=1$, i.e., single-copy measurements are used, the query number reduces to

 As $s$ increases from 1, the query number decreases and reaches the following minimum value when $s=\Theta(d)$,